Declan Cross

-Declan Cross (born July 25, 1993) is a former professional Canadian football fullback who played for six seasons for the Toronto Argonauts of the Canadian Football League (CFL).
+Declan Cross (born July 25, 1993) is a Canadian former professional football fullback who played six seasons for the Toronto Argonauts of the Canadian Football League (CFL).
 He is a Grey Cup champion with the Argonauts and a Yates Cup champion with the Marauders.

 University career

 Cross played Canadian Interuniversity Sport (CIS) football with the McMaster Marauders from 2012 to 2015, as a Receiver/H-Back.
 Over four seasons while being used primarily as a blocker he recorded 34 rushes for 228 yards, 47 receptions for 469 yards and 5 touch downs.
 During his time playing for McMasters Football team, the Marauders won the Yates Cup in 2012 and 2014 and also appeared in the Vanier Cup in the same years.
 Cross was named McMaster's Most Valuable Offensive Player in 2014.